-Our next event is Green Drinks: Green Economy on March 1.
+Our next event is Green Drinks: Farm to Fork on April 5.
 Hope to see you there!

-Hi Tara!
+Hi Brittany!
 How long have you lived in Edmonton?

 Was this your first Green Drinks?
 If so, why did you decide to come?
 If not, how many have you been to?

-What were you at Green Drinks to tell people about? (i.e. what’s your big idea / project / company / interest?)
+What were you at Green Drinks to talk to people about? (i.e. what’s your big idea / project / company / interest?)

 Who’s the most interesting person you met at Green Drinks? (i.e. who should we interview next?)